Jabulani-N/tutorials_and_playground/experiments/video_manipulation/README.md

  - [ ] main script to prompt for input/output directories
    - [ ] must check if input dir exists

+### Usability functionality

+ - [ ] Package app into a portable form
+   - I'll have to research how to package python apps, and then populate more substeps for this step

 ## efficiency functionality

  - [ ] skip importing video files that already have existing audio file